dfinity/motoko/design/StableMemory.md

 from bound checks against logical `size()`).

-During upgrade, if StableMemory has zero pages, we use the existing format, writing (non_zero) length and content of any stable variables from address 0 or leaving ic.stable_mem() empty with zero pages allocated (if there are no stable variables).
+During upgrade, if StableMemory has zero pages, we use the existing format, writing (non_zero) length and content of any stable variables from address 0 or leaving ic0.stable_mem() at zero with no pages allocated (if there are no stable variables).
 Otherwise, we compute the length and data of the stable variable encoding (if any);
 save the first word of StableMemory at a known offset from the end of physical memory;
 write a 0x00 marker to the first word; and append length (even if zero) and